semad/getMedia/docs/1_ANALYSIS_DESIGN_GENERAL.md

 ## Overview

-The `analysis` command is an advanced intermediate data analysis tool for Telegram channel data, providing comprehensive data analysis capabilities across multiple sources.
-It supports file-based data, API endpoints, and diff comparison with pattern recognition, statistical analysis, and detailed reporting.
+The `analysis` command is an data analysis tool for Telegram channel data, providing comprehensive data analysis capabilities via multiple sources.
+It supports file-based data, but by default  it uses the REST API for fetching data from Telegram's public.

 ## Design Goals

-1. **Advanced Intermediate Data Analysis Tool**: Comprehensive data analysis with pattern recognition, statistical analysis, and detailed insights
+1. **Data Analysis Tool**: Comprehensive data analysis with pattern recognition, statistical analysis, and detailed insights
 2. **Single Module Architecture**: All analysis functionality consolidated into one module for simplicity and maintainability
-3. **Flexible Data Sources**: Support for file-based data, API endpoints, and diff analysis
+3. **Flexible Data Sources**: Support for file-based data, API endpoint.
-4. **Advanced Intermediate Analytics**: Pattern recognition, language detection, engagement analysis, and statistical metrics
+4. **Provide Analytics**: Pattern recognition, language detection, engagement analysis, and statistical metrics
 5. **Performance Optimization**: Efficient data processing using pandas DataFrames with vectorized operations
 6. **Detailed Output**: JSON reports with comprehensive analysis results and metadata
 7. **Extensibility**: Easy to add new analysis types and advanced features in future versions